 Under 41 U.S. Code § 8701(2), a kickback is defined as “any money, fee, commission, credit, gift, gratuity, thing of value, or compensation of any kind that is provided to a prime contractor, prime contractor employee, subcontractor, or subcontractor employee to improperly obtain or reward favorable treatment in connection with a prime contract or a subcontract relating to a prime contract.”

-Under the False Claims Act, whistleblowers who report Star Law or Anti-Kickback Statute violations may be eligible for a reward, that can include possible compensation.
+Under the False Claims Act, whistleblowers who report Stark Act or Anti-Kickback Statute violations may be eligible for a reward, that can include possible compensation.
 Depending on the case, a whistleblower may be awarded up to 30 percent of the monetary sanctions collected from the violator.

 If you know of an anti-kickback law violation in Pennsylvania, New Jersey, or New York, it is in your best interest to retain legal counsel.

 The $1.678 million our firm obtained on behalf of a whistleblower was the largest employment law verdict in Pennsylvania in 2013.
+Results may vary depending on your particular facts and legal circumstances.
 You can have our Philadelphia employment law attorneys review your case and answer all of your legal questions as soon as you call 215-545-7676 to receive a free initial consultation.